 In terms of the brand new I have recently started a creative sales agency.
 Anyone who is a Hendrix fan will know that 'Dollydagger' and 'In From The Storm' are both Jimi Hendrix song titles.
 Interestingly I recently discovered that the single 'Dollydagger' was released on my actual birthday; how weird is that?!

-The agency will represent independent brands.
-I am currently looking for creative talent, so that's the first thing I plan to do on 1st December; actually the 2nd December because I might have a day off!
+The agency will provide photography and creative content for architects, interior designers and brands.
+I am currently working on the website for that, so that's the first thing I plan to do on 1st December; actually the 2nd December because I might have a day off!